XianzeCao/dynamic-config/README.md

 # Dynamic-Config

-Dynamic Config Center based on Zookeeper
+Centralized platform that allows for the dynamic management and distribution of application configuration settings.
+Based on Zookeeper